Role of maximally entangled states in the context of linear steering inequalities: Spin- observables and states which give maximum violations of -settings linear steering inequalities

 \section{Spin-$\frac{1}{2}$ observables and states which give maximum violations of $n$-settings linear steering inequalities}

-In this Section we are going to address the following question: given two spin-$\frac{1}{2}$ observables at Alice's side and given two spin-$\frac{1}{2}$ observables in mutually orthogonal direction at Bob's side, which quantum state produces the maximum magnitude of left hand side of the $2$-settings linear steering inequality given by (\ref{linear_2}).
+In this Section we are going to address the following question: which quantum states produce the maximum quantum violations of $2$-settings linear steering inequality (\ref{linear_2}) and $3$-settings linear steering inequality (\ref{linear_3}) attainable for any given set of spin-$\frac{1}{2}$ observables.
+We start by proposing the following theorem:

-For any set of given spin-$\frac{1}{2}$ observables at Alice's and Bob's side, the maximum magnitude of left hand side of the $2$-settings linear steering inequality given by (\ref{linear_2}) must be achieved by some pure state as this state is the eigenstate corresponding to the largest eigenvalue of the operator (\ref{steope}) associated with $2$-settings linear steering for the given set of spin-$\frac{1}{2}$ observables.
+\begin{theorem} If there exists any quantum violation of the $2$-settings linear steering inequality (\ref{linear_2}) for any two given spin-$\frac{1}{2}$ observables at Alice's side and any two given spin-$\frac{1}{2}$ observables in mutually orthogonal directions at Bob's side, then that quantum violation reaches the maximum value (attainable for that given set of observables) when the shared state is maximally entangled two-qubit state. \end{theorem} \begin{proof} For any set of given spin-$\frac{1}{2}$ observables at Alice's and Bob's sides, the maximum attainable magnitude of the left hand side of $2$-settings linear steering inequality given by (\ref{linear_2}) must be achieved by some pure state as this state is the eigenstate corresponding to the largest eigenvalue of the operator (\ref{steope}) associated with $2$-settings linear steering for the given set of spin-$\frac{1}{2}$ observables.
 Furthermore, this eigenstate must be a two-qubit state as the operator (\ref{steope}) associated with $2$-settings linear steering for the given set of spin-$\frac{1}{2}$ observables belongs to the Hilbert space in $\mathbb{C}^2 \otimes \mathbb{C}^2$.
-Any pure two-qubit state can be written in the following form, called the Schmidt decomposition \cite{sd1, sd2}:
+Any pure two-qubit state can be written in the following form, called the Schmidt decomposition \cite{sd1,sd2}: